 Ms. Liu has also held key strategic and operational positions with national civil-rights organizations and in Silicon Valley’s tech industry.
 She has served as assistant district attorney in the San Francisco District Attorney’s office and is a former corporate labor and employment law attorney.
 In 2021, she was honored as a Luxembourg Peace Prize laureate for outstanding work on technology that promotes peace.

-Ms. Liu holds a bachelor’s degree from the University of California-Berkeley, an MBA from the Wharton School at the University of Pennsylvania and a JD from the University of Pennsylvania Law School.
+She holds a bachelor’s degree from the University of California-Berkeley, an MBA from The Wharton School of the University of Pennsylvania, and a J.D. from the University of Pennsylvania.